rpeckner-broad/Specter/README.md

   10032          268.3763             NPAADAGSNNASKK               2              3,689,112,580
   10033          268.4273                 IVLVDDSIVR               2                    722,175
 ```
 Specter currently requires the cluster-computing framework Apache Spark; a cloud framework and accompanying website will appear in the future.
+See ```SpecterUserGuide.pdf``` for detailed instructions on how to set up and use Specter.

 ## Running a Specter job